 According to the Janka hardness ratings, Spruce has a hardness rating of 510 lbf (2,268 N) which is relatively lower than many other kinds of wood.

-There’re different species of Spruce which has nearly similar kind of properties and similar hardness values.
+They’re different species of Spruce which has nearly similar kind of properties and similar hardness values.

-- Sitka Spruce with a hardness rating of 510 lbf (2,268 N)
+• Sitka Spruce with a hardness rating of 510 lbf (2,268 N).

-- White Spruce with a hardness rating of 480 lbf (2,135 N)
+• White Spruce with a hardness rating of 480 lbf (2,135 N).

-- Black Spruce with a hardness rating of 520 lbf 2,313 N)
+• Black Spruce with a hardness rating of 520 lbf (2,313 N).

-- Engelmann Spruce with a hardness rating of 390 lbf (1,734 N)
+• Engelmann Spruce with a hardness rating of 390 lbf (1,734 N).

-- Red Spruce with a hardness rating of 490 lbf (2,135 N)
+• Red Spruce with a hardness rating of 490 lbf (2,135 N).

 As you can see Spruce wood has different varieties with different colors.
 But when it comes to the hardness, all are nearly the same.
-All the Spruce species have lower hardness, and all are considered as softwoods.

 When we look at the fiber structure of Spruce wood, it is lacking in pores and has small scarce resin canals.